viniciusmuller/barony-mod-manager/README.md

 want to put a domain when creating the key, just use `127.0.0.1` instead).

 ## Using the mod manager
-The interface is meant to be pretty straightfoward, and the required steps to get it up and running are:
+The interface is meant to be pretty straightforward, and the required steps to get it up and running are:

 - Add Steam API key to the bottom left input.